Thinklab-SJTU/Bench2Drive/README.md

 ## License <a name="license"></a>

-All assets and code are under the [Apache 2.0 license](./LICENSE) unless specified otherwise.
+All assets and code are under the [CC-BY-NC-ND](./LICENSE) unless specified otherwise.

 ## Citation <a name="citation"></a>